-If you are taking a Disney Cruise, you will most likely experience at least one day at sea.
+If you are taking a Disney Cruise on this Disney Dream, you will most likely experience at least one day at sea.
 This is a great time to get to fully experience all that makes this cruise line #1 in the industry.
 Wondering how you’ll stay busy?
-We’ve got some great Disney Dream cruise tips to help you make the most of your day at sea!
+We’ve got some great Disney Dream ship tips to help you make the most of your day at sea!

-Disney Dream Cruise Tips for Your Day at Sea
+Disney Dream Ship Tips for Your Day at Sea

 You won’t want to spend too much time out in the sun because there will be so much else to do with your day.
 Besides just catching some rays you can enjoy poolside trivia and movies on the Funnel Vision screen.